 Turning board annotations on/off

 We are giving you more control of the additional information that shows on the cards on your boards.
 You can now select annotations that you want to view on your Kanban cards (Figure 9).
-Simply unselect an annotation and it will disappear from the cards on your Kanban board.
+Simply unselect an annotation and it disappears from the cards on your Kanban board.
 The first two annotations to show up here are child work items (tasks in this example) and the Test annotation.

 For more information, see Customize Cards.